HMCS Algonquin (DDG 283): 2000s

 The ship deployed for WESTPLOY 00 in April 2000.
 On departing Qingdao, Algonquin and Winnipeg conducted the first military exercise by a Western nation with China.
 In June, the ship participated in RIMPAC 00 with 54 ships and over 20,000 sailors from Australia, Canada, Chile, Japan, Korea and the United States.
 In 2001, Algonquin continued the duties of flagship for the Commander Canadian Fleet Pacific.
 As such, Algonquin took part in naval exercises and work-ups in a busy preparation period for Operation Apollo and conducted joint exercises with the Australian, New Zealand and United States navies.

 Algonquin continued the duties of flagship for the Commander Canadian Fleet Pacific.
 As such, Algonquin took part in Operation Apollo and completed a highly successful mission in the Gulf of Oman.
 She made port visits in Hawaii, Saipan, Guam, Malaysia, Thailand, Hong Kong and United Arab Emirates.
 On 4 March, the destroyer deployed for the Gulf of Oman, in support of Operation Apollo, conducting her mission on 1 May through 4 September.
 On 14 October, the ship returned to Esquimalt, having been away for almost seven months in the Persian Gulf and logging 55,000 nmi.
 During the operation Algonquin hailed over 1,700 vessels and boarded 55.
 She carried out 96 inspections of 'go-fast vessels', and discovered and apprehended several suspected terrorists.
 Algonquin conducted a short port visit to Peddar Bay on 21 November, and returned to Esquimlat Harbour for a short refit period.

 From March to August 2003 Algonquin was under refit by Victoria Shipyards.
 She rejoined the Pacific Fleet as the flagship upon her return to service.
 In 2005, the ship participated in several naval exercises and visited San Francisco with Protecteur, Vancouver and Calgary in October.
 In 2008, Algonquin was turned over to Victoria Shipyards for refit, reentering service in 2009.

 On 30 August 2013, Algonquin was involved in a collision at sea with Protecteur while conducting towing manoeuvres en route to Hawaii.
 There were no injuries.
 The ship was able to return to her home port of Esquimalt, to undergo a full damage assessment.
 It was assessed that Algonquin suffered extensive damage to her port side hangar and remained alongside in Esquimalt.
 As a result of the collision, a planned deployment to the Asia-Pacific region was cancelled.

 Paid off

 Considering the relatively short service life remaining for Algonquin, which was scheduled to be retired in early 2019, and the cost of repairs, it was deemed that the expense of re-instating the ship to full operating capability would not be a responsible use of public funds.
-Therefore, on 19 September 2014 it was announced that Algonquin would be paid off.
+On 19 September 2014 it was announced that Algonquin would be paid off.
 Algonquin was paid off on 11 June 2015.
-Algonquin, along with Protecteur, was sold for scrapping on 27 November 2015 to R.J.
-MacIsaac Ltd. of Antigonish, Nova Scotia.
-They will be towed to Liverpool, Nova Scotia where the work will be done.
+Algonquin, along with Protecteur, was sold for scrapping in November 2015 to R.J.
+MacIsaac Limited, Liverpool, Nova Scotia.